-People usually go to the beach to swim or sunbathe, but the beach can be much more fun if you try some of these things to do while at the beach:
+People usually go to the beach to swim, relax, or sunbathe, which, depending on the company you're with can get pretty boring, pretty quick.
+But, the beach doesn't only have to be about R&R, it can be much more fun if you try some of these activities while there.

 Build a Sandcastle